Fiat G.50 Freccia: Further development

-During 1938, the Regia Aeronautica requested that two-seat trainer variant of the G.50 be developed, designated G.50/B (Bicomando – dual control).
+During 1938, the Regia Aeronautica requested that two-seat trainer variant of the G.50 be developed as the G.50/B (Bicomando, dual control).
 The first of these were constructed during the second half of 1939.
 The student pilot sat in the front in a closed cockpit with two roll bars.
-The first five aircraft were part of the 1a serie ("first series").
+The first five aircraft were part of the 1a serie (series 1).
 Further production was entrusted to CMASA, who completed 106 G.50/Bs.
-A single G.50/B was later transformed into a reconnaissance aircraft, which was equipped with a planimetric camera.
-Another G.50/B was adapted with a tailhook for the purpose of operating as a naval reconnaissance aircraft from the aircraft carrier Aquila, but this vessel was never completed.

-During September 1940, a slightly improved version, designated as the G.50 bis.
-The primary advantage was the extended combat range, which was provided by an additional 104 L tank, increasing its range from 645 km to 1,000 km.
+One G.50/B was later altered into a reconnaissance aircraft, which was equipped with a planimetric camera.
+Another G.50/B was adapted with a tailhook to operate as a naval reconnaissance aircraft from the aircraft carrier Aquila but the vessel was never completed.
+During September 1940, a slightly improved version, the G.50 bis was produced with longer range, from an extra 104 L tank, increasing its range from 645 km to 1,000 km.

-The ultimate version of the fighter was the G.50/V (Veloce – fast) built in mid-1941 by CMASA and equipped with a Daimler-Benz DB 601 engine of 1,075 CV.
+The ultimate version of the fighter was the G.50/V (Veloce, fast) built in mid-1941 by CMASA and equipped with a Daimler-Benz DB 601 engine of 1,075 CV.
 During tests at Fiat Aviazione's airfield in Turin, it reached a top speed of 570 km/h in level flight and climbed to 6000 m in five minutes 30 seconds.
-By this time, however, Gabrielli had already designed the Fiat G.55, and Fiat had obtained the licence to build the 1,475 CV Daimler Benz 605, so the G.50/V was used to test new equipment and then scrapped.

-In total, production of the G.50 reached 784 aircraft; 426 of which having been manufactured by Fiat Aviazione and another 358 being built by CMASA.
-There were 58 fighters that were recorded as export sales: 13 G.50s had been sold to Spain, along with 35 aircraft to Finland and a final 10 to Croatia.
+Gabrielli had already designed the Fiat G.55 and Fiat had obtained the licence to build the 1,475 CV Daimler-Benz DB 605, so the G.50/V was used to test new equipment and then scrapped.
+Production of the G.50 reached 784 aircraft; 426 built by Fiat Aviazione and another 358 being built by CMASA.
+Thirteen G.50s were exported to Spain, 35 to Finland and ten to Croatia.

-Two of the G.50 aircraft to be delivered were destroyed due to a lack of fuel before arriving in Finland.
-On 7 March, sergeant Asser Wallius forgot to switch the fuel pump to the main tank and the G.50 (FA-8) crashed, injuring the pilot.
-On 8 March, a Hungarian volunteer pilot, 2nd lieutenant Wilmos Belassy, apparently dived into the Baltic sea, after running out of fuel and failing to cross it from Sweden to Finland.
-The FA-7 and pilot have not been found.
-His fellow pilot, 2nd lieutenant Matias Pirity, had turned back and saved both the G.50 and himself.
+Two of the G.50 aircraft to be delivered to Finland were lost due to a lack of fuel en route.
+On 7 March, Sergeant Asser Wallius forgot to switch the fuel pump to the main tank and the G.50 (FA-8) crashed, injuring the pilot.
+On 8 March, a Hungarian volunteer, 2nd Lieutenant Wilmos Belassy in FA-7, apparently dived into the Baltic Sea while crossing from Sweden to Finland after running out of fuel; the aircraft and pilot have not been found.
+His fellow pilot, 2nd Lieutenant Matias Pirity, had turned back, saving himself and his G.50.